 Final Thoughts

 How long does tenant screening take might feel like the longest question in the world when you're waiting for an answer.
 But now you know, it’s typically just a matter of days.
-With the updated guides from LeaseRunner, you can proactively save time, reduce stress, and get the lease signed sooner!
+With LeaseRunner, you can proactively save time, reduce stress, and get the lease signed sooner!

 FAQs